Profile of a TPS Graduate

-- Share their time, talents, resources, and leadership with their local and global communities and be valuable contributors to society and God’s kingdom.
+- Share their time, talents, resources, and leadership with their local and global communities with valuable contributions to society and God’s kingdom.

-- The ability to accept constructive feedback and learn from the input of others.
+- Ability to accept constructive feedback and learn from the input of diverse others.

-- The academic skills necessary to succeed at their intended occupation, including critical thinking, effective oral and written communication, analysis, problem-solving, and working collaboratively with others.
+- Academic skills necessary to succeed vocationally, including critical thinking, effective oral and written communication, analysis, problem-solving, and working collaboratively with others.

-- Broad knowledge in all academic areas as a basis for analysis of current issues.
+- Broad knowledge in all academic areas as a basis for understanding current issues.

 - Understanding of the collection and analysis of information, including distinctions between:

 - Anecdotal / Statistical

 - MATH: A solid foundation in Math that includes successful completion of full-scope courses in Algebra, Geometry, and Advanced Algebra.

 - A solid foundation in Life Sciences that includes a full-scope Biology course with formal labs.

 - Familiarity with major theories of the origin of life including scientific and theological considerations.